SELMER AMPLIFIERS, LATE 1965 TO 1967 - THE BLUE/BLACK PERIOD

 Thunderbird 50 Combo, courtesy of Laszlo Szaniszlo, Nevada, USA

-moved totally away from two-tone cabinet coverings, and adopted an all black cabinet.
-The fronts of the units were
+from two-tone cabinet coverings, and adopted an all black cabinet.
+The fronts of

 The control panels of the Big Twins were now situated on the front of the amp instead of on the top as with previous versions.
 Less noticeable in the Twins was the incorporation of the power-amp sections with the pre-amp in the top chassis, resulting in the name given to these new amps by Selmer employees - "The Upside-Down" amps.

 Chrome stands, particularly with castors and swivel-back facility, were now